 “La Madonnetta was a rest stop for travellers, a refreshment point for soldiers during the First World War, and a welcoming place for the famous American writer E. Hemingway, who in 1918 was an ambulance driver and war correspondent.
 Throughout its long history, it has been a charming meeting point for anyone in pursuit of a thrilling game of cards, lively conversation and a good glass of wine.”

-“On entering Madonnetta you’ll find a friendly ambience althogether inviting and welcoming.
+“On entering Madonnetta you’ll find a friendly ambience altogether.
 The antique furniture, the old hearth, the grandfather clock that marks the time, the walls adorned with vintage photos, portraits, serious and light-hearted newspaper clippings, satirical banter, and the beamed ceiling from which hang pots and cooking utensils – everything takes you back to a place inhabited by simple and humble folk and reminds you of the life of our fathers, the children of an arduous soil.”

 “Alongside a good glass of wine and the inviting and genuine traditional flavours of homemade Veneto dishes, at Madonnetta guests can also admire the work of craftsman Toni Guerra; an object which symbolises the close bond between this ancient tavern and the turreted city of Marostica.
 It is the large round bench, made from a large pine tree from Marostica’s Pausolino Hill that was felled by lightning in 1975.
 On its top the walled city has been carved with a table inside on which sits a large chessboard to remind everyone of Marostica’s famous chess match pageant that takes place in the main square”